 Learn What Absenteeism Is

 Unless you are protected by a union agreement or a specific contract, you run the risk that your employer will decide to replace you permanently if you miss too many days of work.

 Some employers require that Paid Time Off (PTO) be used when an employee is sick.
 This is meant to encourage employees to come in whenever possible.
-However, employees often feel obligated to come to work while sick and end up spreading germs and illness further to their coworkers.
+However, employees often feel obligated to come to work while sick and end up spreading germs and illness to their coworkers.
 This can develop into office-wide absenteeism and low productivity.

 Chronic Absenteeism Disciplinary Actions

 - Performance Improvement Plans teach employees to be self-aware and accountable for the work they have missed and how they have contributed (or failed to contribute) over the past quarter or year.

-One-on-one performance reviews give the employer an opportunity to address absenteeism issues, offer the opportunity for employees to self-evaluate their productivity, and can create a positive dialogue between the employee and the supervisor.
-Performance reviews and other types of employee meetings can resolve obstacles, and lay the groundwork for decreased absenteeism in the future.
+- One-on-one performance reviews give the employer an opportunity to address absenteeism issues, offer the opportunity for employees to self-evaluate their productivity, and can create a positive dialogue between the employee and the supervisor.
+Performance reviews and other types of employee meetings can resolve obstacles and lay the groundwork for decreased absenteeism in the future.

-Creating clear sick leave and excused absence policies helps to eradicate any gray area surrounding taking days off.
+- Creating clear sick leave and excused absence policies helps to eradicate any gray area surrounding taking days off.

 - Incentive plans can also help increase morale and encourage employees to come to work every day.